Aretaeus of Cappadocia

 Aretaeus (Ἀρεταῖος) is one of the most celebrated of the ancient Greek physicians.
 Little is known of his life.
-He presumably was a native or at least a citizen of Cappadocia, a Roman province in Asia Minor (modern day Turkey), and most likely lived in the second half of the second century AD.
+He was ethnically Greek, born in the Roman province of Cappadocia, Asia Minor (modern day Turkey), and most likely lived in the second half of the second century AD.
 He is generally styled "the Cappadocian" (Καππάδοξ).

 Diagnostic method

 Aretaeus wrote in Ionic Greek.
 His eight treatises on diseases, which are still extant, are considered to be among the most important Greco-Roman medical works ever written.
 His valuable work displays great accuracy in the detail of symptoms, and in seizing the diagnostic character of diseases.
 In his practice he followed for the most part the method of Hippocrates, but he paid less attention to what have been styled "the natural actions" of the system; and, contrary to the practice of the Father of Medicine, he did not hesitate to attempt to counteract them, when they appeared to him to be injurious.

 Aretaeus offered clinical descriptions of a number of diseases among which he gave classic accounts of asthma, epilepsy, pneumonia, tetanus, uterine cancer, liver cancer, and different kinds of insanity.
 He differentiated nervous diseases and mental disorders and described hysteria, headaches, mania and melancholia.
 Some of his thinking about neurological disorders anticipated 19th and 20th century notions.
 He wrote the first known description of coeliac disease, naming it disease of the abdomen, koiliakos.
 He also wrote the first known description of diabetes.

 The account which Aretaeus gives of his treatment of various diseases indicates a simple and sagacious system, and one of more energy than that of the professed Methodici.
 Thus he freely administered active purgatives; he did not object to narcotics; he was much less averse to bleeding; and upon the whole his Materia Medica was both ample and efficient.

 It may be asserted generally that there are few of the ancient physicians, since the time of Hippocrates, who appear to have been less biased by attachment to any peculiar set of opinions, and whose account of the phenomena and treatment of disease has better stood the test of subsequent experience.
 Aretaeus is placed by some writers among the Pneumatici because he maintained the doctrines which are peculiar to this sect; other systematic writers, however, think that he is better entitled to be placed with the Eclectics.